upgrade-solutions/mcp-server-postgres/README.md

-# mcp-postgres
+# mcp-server-postgres
-An example application for connecting to a Postgres database using MCP.
+An example server for connecting to a Postgres database using MCP.

 ## Quick Start